Branch Line Overview

 Terrain and Climate

-The route crosses a landscape characterized by seasonal watercourses, extensive wetlands during the rainy season, and river valleys that require substantial bridge engineering.
-The Chicapa and Luachimo river systems, which drain northward into the Kasai and ultimately the Congo River, present multiple crossing points where bridges of 100 metres or more in span will be needed.
-The tropical climate imposes a construction window of approximately six months per year, as the wet season from October to April renders unpaved construction access roads largely impassable and makes earthworks impracticable.
-Laterite soils, common in the region, can provide reasonable formation material when properly compacted but are susceptible to erosion and waterlogging without adequate drainage engineering.
+A wider Lunda extension would cross a landscape characterized by seasonal watercourses, extensive wetlands during the rainy season, and river valleys that could require substantial bridge engineering.
+The Chicapa and Luachimo river systems, which drain northward into the Kasai and ultimately the Congo River, may present multiple crossing points.
+The tropical climate would likely impose a seasonal construction window, as the wet season from October to April can render unpaved construction access roads impassable and make earthworks impracticable.
+These constraints should be verified through formal route surveys and ESIA.

 Remote Location and Limited Infrastructure